EmmanuelSHS/FCC-simulation/README.md

 FCC-simulation
 ==============

-This repository contains fundamental simulation program of FCC crystal under hypothesis of Lennard-Jones Potential and Longevin thermal condition in Molecular Dynamics.
+This repository contains fundamental simulation means and methods in Molecular Dynamics, which are given as examplary programs of FCC crystal under hypothesis of Lennard-Jones Potential and Longevin thermal condition.

 ==============
 Update log 20141218